 Will manifest themselves by tattered leaves and lumpy malformed fruit as the adults feed not only on foliage but also young immature fruit.
 They can be controlled by insecticides.

 Malformed lumpy fruits can also be the result by frosts or hailstones present when the fruits are young.

-My article growing fruit trees in containers offers all the information you could wish for and aims to inspire you to grow trees in pots – a perfectly doable and worthwhile occupation.
+Our article offers all the information you could wish for and aims to inspire you to grow apple trees in pots – a perfectly doable and worthwhile occupation.